videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 }
 {% endhighlight %}

-So we obtain the next seed and that's _mixed_ and returned to the user.
+So we compute the next seed and that's _mixed_ and returned to the user.
 Let's see what `nextSeed()` is doing:

 {% highlight java %}